Efficiency of all-inorganic perovskite solar cells improved by passivation

 Professor Jen noted that the breakthrough of this research lies in successfully fabricating all-inorganic perovskite solar cells with high power conversion efficiency and stability by a very simple method.
 “We believe that the power conversion efficiency has the potential to be further improved,” he said.

 He added that they adopted the inverted configuration in the design of this all-inorganic perovskite solar cell, so that it is compatible with the fabrication of tandem solar cells.
-Tandem solar cells can absorb the different spectrum of sunlight simultaneously, hence the improvement in the efficiency of power conversion, which is estimated to be over 30%.
+Tandem solar cells can absorb the different spectrum of sunlight simultaneously, hence improving the efficiency of power conversion.
+It is expected that the efficiency of power conversion of tandem cells could be as high as more than 30%.

 As a leading expert and highly cited scholar in the field of perovskite research, Professor Jen pointed out that research on perovskite solar cells has just started for about a decade, but their power conversion efficiency has already increased rapidly from 3.8% to more than 25%.
 This efficiency rate is catching up with the silicon-based solar cells that have been commonly used and developed for 50 years.